foxglove/docs/docs/3-visualization/4-panels/image.md

 System CPU load and power consumption may also contribute to decoding delays.
 Hardware-accelerated decoding is generally faster and more energy-efficient.
 You can check that your platform supports hardware-accelerated decoding by opening Google Chrome and entering `chrome://gpu` in the address bar.
 If you do not see `Video Decode: Hardware accelerated` on this page, but you believe that it should be supported, then you may need to take additional platform-specific steps to enable it.

-These steps should help your platform achieve low-latency decoding, but remember that guaranteeing it may not be possible depending on the platform and device being used.
+These steps can help your platform achieve low-latency decoding, but there is no guarantee depending on the platform and device being used.

 ## Links and resources